To earn the Master of Liberal Arts degree in one of the 16 liberal arts fields of concentration, fulfill the following degree program requirements.

 Complete the degree in five years

-The five-year deadline is determined the date of successful completion of the third degree course.
+The five-year deadline is determined by the date of successful completion of the third degree course.
 If the application is delayed, the five-year limit is determined by the number of requirements yet to be fulfilled.